mattjlewis/advent-of-code/README.md

 #### Day 20

-Not too difficult but very laborious once you realise that edges are unique, hence corner tiles are guaranteed to have exactly two matching edges.
+Not too difficult but very labour intensive once you realise that edges are unique, hence corner tiles are guaranteed to have exactly two matching edges.
 All possible orientations can be made by applying these transformations in order:

 1. Rotate 90,
 1. Flip Horizontal,